ewaldmire/ascender/.github/ISSUE_TEMPLATE.md

 <!-- For new features, show how the feature would be used.
 For bugs, please show
 exactly how to reproduce the problem.
-Ideally, provide all steps and data needed to recreate the bug from a new ascender install. -->
+Ideally, provide all steps and data needed to recreate the bug from a new climber install. -->

 ##### EXPECTED RESULTS